 For such thin straps and no elastic under the boobs, this offers great support.
 I do recommend checking the size chart as it feels a big on the bigger side.
 I’m wearing an XL and I think the L could’ve fit me a bit better.

-Abbie’s take: I have their Aspen Bra and I really like it!
+Abbie’s review: I have their Aspen Bra and I really like it!
 The fabric is suuuper soft.
 It’s on the longer side, so for a smaller-chested person like me, it can double as a tank top.
 It provides the support I need for the gym, and I have no issues wearing it while I run (but I don’t need a ton of support!).

 MATE